beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 character in `s2`.
 It'll return greater-than zero if that character in `s1` is greater than that in `s2`.

-For the most part, people just check to see if the return value is zero or not, because, more often than not, people are only curious if strings are the same.
+So if they return `0`, the comparison was equal (i.e. the difference was `0`.)

 These functions can be used as comparison functions for [`qsort()`](#qsort) if you have an array of `char*`s you want to sort.

 ### Return Value {.unnumbered .unlisted}

-Returns zero if the strings are the same, less-than zero if the first different character in `s1` is less than that in `s2`, or greater-than zero if the first difference character in `s1` is greater than than in `s2`.
+Returns zero if the strings or memory are the same, less-than zero if the first different character in `s1` is less than that in `s2`, or greater-than zero if the first difference character in `s1` is greater than than in `s2`.

 ### Example {.unnumbered .unlisted}